ManuNeuro/whitepaper-p3/README.md

 - Confusion tests, showing the phase transition using the BiEntropy.
 - Diffusion testing showing the hamming distance between input and output.
-- Diffusion testing showing the hamming distance between outputs when bit are flipped in the input.
+- Diffusion testing showing the hamming distance between outputs when bits are flipped in the input.